Monday, December 8, 2014

 Another view of Maple St southbound approaching the above mentioned four-way stop.
 This is a bit further north.
 Note the "Slow Children At Play" haphazardly placed under Stop Ahead.
 This road is a fairly straight road except for a couple sharp curves.
 With a proper approach to centralizing traffic control responsibility away from the township, this road could have far better engineered traffic signs at minimal cost (image from Google Street View).

 While the states may not be currently prepared to accept this responsibility, the focus of federal funding should also shift to make this possible.
 While grant programs help, dedicating part of federal transportation dollars just to finance safety improvements is a wise step to assure that not only are states in compliance but also that local agencies are given the resources necessary to provide this service to their local community.
 Likewise, the states should explore ways to consolidate many government functions in a manner to make such work as financially feasible as possible.
-If states like Virginia, North Carolina and Delaware, all states with limited revenues, can handle the responsible of traffic control devices on both state and county road systems through full state control, the other states who do not take this approach can certainly find a way to centralize this specific government function in which local agencies have proved unreliable, inconsistent and often inept at doing on their own.
+If states like Virginia, North Carolina, West Virginia, and Delaware, all states with limited revenues, can handle the responsible of traffic control devices on both state and county road systems through full state control, the other states who do not take this approach can certainly find a way to centralize this specific government function in which local agencies have proved unreliable, inconsistent and often inept at doing on their own.

 What is this sign?
 Is it a curve or is it a turn?
 Also note the single line in the center in lieu of double lines.
 This mess is found on Harrison Road northbound in New Hartford Township, CT.
 Another one of many New England townships with shoddy traffic signs, these make up the functionally defunct Litchfield County.
 As part of a county with 190,000 residents, revenues would likely be adequate to maintain all traffic signs correctly if traffic engineering and traffic signs were centralized to a county, regional or state level.
 (Image from Google Street View)